BaptisteCrouzet/Gulp-boilerplate/README.md

 ## TODO *

-* Fix the prod task, some errors are presents in the terminal.
 * Move manage fonts
 * clean-prod task by deleting sourcemaps and removing comments etc
 * While running the watch prod, the server open most used browsers and on Ui